OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 - Be sure to trigger all possible functionality in the application (e.g. by clicking everywhere possible) in order to ensure data generation.
 - Check all application generated and modified files and ensure that the storage method is sufficiently secure.
   - This includes SharedPreferences, SQL databases, Realm Databases, Internal Storage, External Storage, etc.

+In general sensitive data stored locally on the device should always be at least encrypted, and any keys used for encryption methods should be securely stored within the Android Keystore.
+These files should also be stored within the application sandbox.
+If achievable for the application, sensitive data should be stored off device.

 ### Static Analysis